devishot/typeahead.js/README.md

 * `valueKey` – The key used to access the value of the datum in the datum object.
 Defaults to `value`.

-* `nameKey` – If the input display name name should be other than the unique value, then this is the name of the datum in the datum object.
-Defaults to `value` or the value of the valueKey.
+* `nameKey` – If the input display name should be other than the unique value, then this is the name of the datum in the datum object.
+Defaults to `value` or the value of the `valueKey` .

 * `limit` – The max number of suggestions from the dataset to display for a given query.
 Defaults to `5`.